AnstMykh/Ips_inversions_MS/stats/readme.md

 - Nucleotide diversity and Tajima's D estimated with ANGSD in widdows, tested 200 100 and 50K bp

-- script calculating the dencity of genes in every inversion
+- script calculating the density of genes in every inversion